margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

-# Hey Cowboy, I'm Strong on My Own ##
+# Hey Cowboy, I'm Strong on My Own - version 1 ##
-Hey cowboy, you left your boots and hat behind.
+Hey cowboy, you left your boots and hat behind
-<br> You left your guitar here too for me to find.
+<br> You left your guitar here too for me to find
 <br> Hey cowboy, what were you doing here?
 <br> What were you doing here in all of your gear?